Also By This Author

 Atlantic Monthly Press

-James Holland’s The Rise of Germany: 19391941, the first volume in his War in the West trilogy, was published last fall to strong sales and uniformly positive reviews, with readers praising Holland’s impeccable research and narrative skills.
-With a wealth of characters from across the western theater of World War II, Holland told a captivating story, at the same time that he called on new research to challenge our assumptions and reframe our understanding of this momentous conflict.
+James Holland’s The Rise of Germany, the first volume in his War in the West trilogy, was widely praised for Holland’s impeccable research and narrative skills.
+With a wealth of characters from across the western theatre of World War II, Holland told a captivating story while calling on new research to challenge our assumptions and reframe our understanding of this momentous conflict.

-As The Rise of Germany ended, the Nazi war machine looked, on the surface, to be unstoppable.
+As The Rise of Germany ended, the Nazi war machine looked to be unstoppable.
 Germany had taken Poland and France with shocking speed.
-The Luftwaffe had dramatically bombed London, and U-boats harried crucial shipping on the Atlantic.
-But Germany hadn’t actually won either the Battle of Britain or the Battle of the Atlantic, and it was not producing airplanes or submarines fast enough.
-And what looked like victory in Greece and Crete had expended crucial resources that would be vital in Operation Barbarossa, the upcoming invasion of the Soviet Union that could determine the fate of the Reich.
+London was bombed, and U-boats harried shipping on the Atlantic.
+But Germany hadn’t actually won the Battle of Britain or the Battle of the Atlantic, and was not producing airplanes or submarines fast enough.
+And what looked like victory in Greece and Crete had expended crucial resources in short supply.

-In The Fall of the Axis, while Barbarossa unfolds on the eastern front, in the west, the Americans formally enter the war.
-In North Africa, following major setbacks at the hands of Rommel, the Allies storm to victory, setting the stage for the invasion of Sicilythe largest amphibious landing in historyand Italy.
-Meanwhile, the bombing of Germany escalates, aiming to destroy the Nazi military, industrial, and economic system and relentlessly crush civilian morale.
-The Fall of the Axis is another captivating entry in this accomplished series.
+In The Allies Strike Back, while Germany’s invasion of Russia unfolds in the east, in the west, the Americans formally enter the war.
+In North Africa, following major setbacks at the hands of Rommel, the Allies storm to victory.
+Meanwhile, the bombing of Germany escalates, aiming to destroy the Nazi military, industrial, and economic system, and relentlessly crush civilian morale.
+A captivating book by a supremely skilled historian, The Allies Strike Back is a perfect successor to The Rise of Germany.